 What Is Reinforcement?

 Behavioral psychologists in the early to mid-20th century identified punishments and reinforcements as a way to influence behavior through operant conditioning.
-Operant conditioning, unlike classical conditioning, could potentially lead a subject to consciously perform specific behaviors.
+Unlike classical conditioning, operant conditioning could potentially lead a subject to perform specific behaviors consciously.
 Lab rats or dogs, for example, could learn to press a button in a cage to receive food as a reinforcement.
-Punishments discourage behaviors, while reinforcement encourages it.
+Punishments discourage behaviors, while reinforcement encourages them.

 Continuous vs. Partial Reinforcement

-Not every driver who is speeding gets caught because speed traps follow a partial reinforcement schedule.
+Not every speeding driver gets caught because speed traps follow a partial reinforcement schedule.
 Partial reinforcement schedules only distribute reinforcements after a certain amount of time has gone by or a certain number of behaviors are performed.
 This is a direct contrast to continuous reinforcement, in which the behavior is reinforced every time it is performed.

-Continuous reinforcement sounds like a great option in theory, but it rarely makes sense practically.
+In theory, continuous reinforcement sounds like a great option, but it rarely makes sense practically.
 If you gave your dog a treat every time they listened to your command, they might get sick.
-If you gave your child ice cream every time they did their homework, they might get sick.
+Giving your child ice cream every time they do homework might make them sick.
 If a casino rewarded gamblers with the jackpot every time they sat down at the slot machines or even entered the casino, the casino would go broke.